wix-incubator/node-workshop/02-exercises/README.md

   by the server to store and manipulate the todos.
 * [*Serve the front-end code*](02-todomvc-client/README.md):
   In this exercise, you will write the Node server that serves the frontend code.
-The frontend code does _not_ yet persist the todos, as the backend code for that is not yet fully written.
+The frontend code does not _yet_ persist the todos, as the backend code for that is not fully written in this exercise.
 * [*Enable persistence of todos*](03-todomvc-server/README.md):
-  In this exercise, you will write the Ajax handlers that will enable persistence of the todos.
+  In this exercise, you will write the Ajax handlers that will enable persistence of the todos, thus completing the web app.